Zstd

+In February 2021, replaced and obsoleted RFC 8478.
+RFC 8878 is an Informational publication rather than an Internet Standards Track specification.

 Features

 Zstandard was designed to give a compression ratio comparable to that of the DEFLATE algorithm (developed in 1991 and used in the original ZIP and gzip programs), but faster, especially for decompression.
 It is tunable with compression levels ranging from negative 7 (fastest) to 22 (slowest in compression speed, but best compression ratio).